usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/beyond-yaml/index.md

 YAML’s popularity in DevOps stems from its simplicity, but that simplicity comes with severe trade-offs when facing security and compliance demands. **YAML lacks the expressiveness and rigor needed for today’s software supply chains.** It cannot implement dynamic logic or enforce complex policies by itself, it’s just static data.
-As one developer bluntly put it, _“it’s not possible to have the power of Nix/NixOS with a data language like YAML.
-It has to be a programming language.”_[^1] In other words, YAML alone can’t model the sophisticated build rules and verifications that DevSecOps requires.
+As one developer bluntly put it, [_"it’s not possible to have the power of Nix/NixOS with a data language like YAML.
+It has to be a programming language."_](https://discourse.nixos.org/t/why-not-use-yaml-for-configuration-and-package-declaration/1333/11) In other words, YAML alone can’t model the sophisticated build rules and verifications that DevSecOps requires.

 This limitation has led to an ironic phenomenon: we keep trying to bend YAML into a pseudo-programming